Robotic Ice Sculpture Performance

 Access press releases crafted for Pinnannousu in these languages: English.

-For immediate use: Pinnannousu articles, available in languages such as English, Spanish, French, Italian, German, Chinese (Mandarin), Dutch, Portuguese, Indonesian, Japanese, Arabic (Standard), Korean, Turkish, Russian and Hindi, to enrich your content.
+Leverage our ready-to-publish articles on Pinnannousu, offered in a range of languages: English, Spanish, French, Italian, German, Chinese (Mandarin), Dutch, Portuguese, Indonesian, Japanese, Arabic (Standard), Korean, Turkish, Russian and Hindi.

 A slowly melting sculpture performance, where an industrial robot carves a large ice block to a computational lens that refracts spotlight to graphics on the wall, spelling “+2℃”, an ominous warning of global temperature rise.
 The artwork juxtaposes the high tech optimism with transient global challenges that know no bounds.
 The intervention only speeds up the process.